Newest update of this page: 17 August 2020

 Are you for a profit, not-for-profit, a charity?

-We run on our savings and your donations.
 We aren’t a charity.

 We want to hire teams of writers, editors, videographers, graphic designers, researchers, coders, etc. to create more content across more media, plus lawyers to take on high-profile winning lawsuits, and more.